ZJU-DAILY/Snoopy/README.md

 Please refer to the source code to install all required packages in Python.

 ## Datasets
-We pre-processed WikiTable, opendata, and WDC to form our [experimental datasets](https://drive.google.com/drive/folders/19vwb45WCayF2j8oPOFf2QVHVopIrgFva?usp=sharing).
-We provide the data lake, queries, and the top-k ground truth labeled by PEXESO under the default threshold.
+We use WikiTable, Opendata, and WDC.
+We provide our [experimental datasets](https://drive.google.com/drive/folders/19vwb45WCayF2j8oPOFf2QVHVopIrgFva?usp=sharing).

 ## Run Experimental Case
 To construct training data: